philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 Because of the confusion around `return false`, I'd recommend never using it.

-Furthermore, since returning `false` from a jQuery event handler stops the event from propagating, doing so could easily cause some of the problems described in this article.

 **Note:** If you use jQuery with CoffeeScript (which automatically returns the last expression in a function) make sure you don't end your event handlers with anything that evaluates to the Boolean `false` or you'll have the same problem.

 ###  Performance

-Back in the days of IE6 and other terribly slow browsers, a complicated DOM could really slow down your site.
-And since events travel through the entire DOM, the more nodes you have, the slower everything is.
+Back in the days of IE6 and even older browsers, a complicated DOM could really slow down your site.
+And since events travel through the entire DOM, the more nodes you have, the slower everything gets.

 Peter Paul Koch of [quirksmode.org](http://www.quirksmode.org/js/events_order.html) recommended this practice in an old article on the subject: